The Trust's work - dealing with planning applications etc.

 Fortunately many local authorities have adopted some or all of our recommendations and it is not uncommon these days to come across a converted barn with a space incorporated for Barn Owls to nest in - and a fair number of these have nesting Barn Owls!

-If you're thinking of building-in a space for Barn Owls within the apex of a roof (such as a barn conversion) rather than erecting a pre-made box, check out other pages on the website >
+If you're thinking of building-in a space for Barn Owls within the apex of a roof (such as a barn conversion) rather than erecting a pre-made box, check out our Accommodating Barn Owls within building projects page.

 There is more information on this and many other topics in the Barn Owl Conservation Handbook.